West Knighton, Leicester

-West Knighton is a community in Leicester in the United Kingdom.
+West Knighton is a suburb of Leicester in the United Kingdom.

 West Knighton's boundaries include Knighton Fields Road East to the North, Welford Road to the East, the London-bound railway line to the West and the Leicester City boundary to the South (a line just South of Asquith Way/Blvd) in Leicestershire.

 West Knighton was mostly constructed during the 1950s and contains a variety of semi-detached and detached housing, council allotments.
 It also contains Lancaster Academy and Sir Jonathan North Community College.
 It is part of Knighton ward and of Leicester South constituency.